MTalhaAbidMec/M.TalhaAbid./README.md

 |Modelling and Simulation of a Phosphoric Acid Fuel Cells, Flywheel Energy Storage, and Organic Rankine Cycle for Enhanced Efficiency and Sustainability on MATLAB/SIMULINK

 | Computer aided Designing and Manufacturing of a 3D rinted mobile holder made of Polylactic Acid material.

+|Online extraction of HVAC Data (Effect of ambient temperature changes on the system load , Power Consumption and Efficiency) to make a Dashboard on Microsoft Power Bi.